cynthiapinedoh79/Project2js/README.md

   ![quiz_pg1](assets/images/readme/Webpgs/quiz-p1.png)
   ![quiz_pg2](assets/images/readme/Webpgs/quiz-P2.png)

-  #### If the quiz score is less than 6, the user is redirected to the Home Page
+  #### Users who score less than 6 on the quiz can navigate back to the Home Page using the Back button.
   ![quiz_pg2a](assets/images/readme/Webpgs/quiz-P2a.png)
   #### If the quiz score is 6 or higher, the user is redirected to the Bookkeeping Feedback Page
   ![quiz_pg2b](assets/images/readme/Webpgs/quiz-P2b.png)